BruceChanJianLe/gazebo-plugin-amcl-pose/README.md

 This plugin simulates ROS amcl packages where it is able to publish `/amcl_pose`.
 Next step is to be able to set the `/initialpose` of the robot through RViz.

+Please note that currently the initialpose function is still under development.

 ## Reference

 - http://wiki.ros.org/amcl